nathanmarz/storm-contrib/storm-ml/README.markdown

 ### Example run

-You can use the example topology in com.twitter.storm.example
+You can use the example topology in com.twitter.storm.example.MainOnlineTopology

+In this topology we provide everything you need for playing with Storm-ML.
+In particular we provide with two things , a dataset generator and a Learner.

+### Dataset Generator

+We generate some dumb data, linearly separable given a linear  equation.
+This dataset is going directly to the learner.

+### Learner

+The way the learner works is by using the perceptron algorithm, emiting the result and that get caught up by an aggregator who then publishes the new_weights for the learners to use.
+That is the feed-back loop betweeen LocalLearners and aggregators.

+### Results

+In one given run in my machine I got 85% sustained accuracy.
+Many times I got in the high 90s.
+It depends really on the dataset.

-### Preparing for training
+## Preparing for training

 We provide a class called MLTopologyBuilder that you can use to quickly build your learning topology.